 \section{Introduction}

-In 1989 Roberto Schonmann published the paper: Projections of Gibbs measures may be non-Gibbsian, \cite{Sch}.
-In this paper he was considering the Ising model on $\mathbb{Z}^{2},$ and he showed that the projection of the $\left( -\right) $-phase on the axis $\mathbb{Z}^{1}\subset\mathbb{Z}^{2}$ is `too long-range' to be called a Gibbs distribution, according to the usual definitions \cite{Geo}, as it violates a continuity property in the boundary conditions (quasilocality).
-Such continuity conditions have been long known to be equivalent to the property of being a Gibbs measure \cite{Koz,Sul,BGMMT}.

-On the other hand, in the paper \cite{DS}, the situation was mended: the definition of the Gibbs state was properly generalized there, and from this more general point of view the Schonmann projection can still be seen as a Gibbs field, although in a weaker sense.
+In 1989, Roberto Schonmann published the paper: `Projections of Gibbs measures may be non-Gibbsian', \cite{Sch}.
+He was considering there the Ising model on $\mathbb{Z}^{2},$ and he showed that the projection of the $\left( -\right) $-phase on the $x$-axis $\mathbb{Z}^{1}\subset\mathbb{Z}^{2}$ is `too long-range' to be qualified as a Gibbs distribution for a well-behaved potential.
+In the paper \cite{DS} the situation was mended -- the definition of the Gibbs state was properly generalized there, and from this general point of view the Schonmann projection can still be viewed as a Gibbs measure.
+Still, this projection remains an interesting object to consider.